As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 Denago Rover XL

-The Rover XL is the premium 4-seat step-up.
-Denago's current official page again shows the 5 kW/6.3 kW AC motor, 40-plus mile range, Apple CarPlay/Android Auto, and the same 8-year battery-warranty language.
+The Rover XL is the model I would call Denago's cleanest mainstream buy.
+Denago's current official page again shows the 5 kW/6.3 kW AC motor, 51.2V/105Ah LiFePO4 battery, 40-plus mile range, Apple CarPlay/Android Auto, 5-hour charge time, 4-wheel disc brakes, and independent front and rear suspension.

-This is the model for buyers who like Denago's value proposition but want a nicer-feeling cart than the Nomad XL.
-At around $9,995, it still usually comes in below alternatives like the ICON i40, Yamaha Drive2 Concierge 4, or Club Car Onward 4 Passenger.
+This is the model for buyers who like Denago's value proposition but want a true forward-facing 4-seater instead of a rear flip-seat layout.
+Recent dealer listings commonly show Rover XL pricing around $9,995, which still usually comes in below alternatives like the ICON i40, Yamaha Drive2 Concierge 4, or Club Car Onward 4 Passenger.

-The Rover XXL is Denago's forward-facing 6-passenger play, and this is where the brand starts to look especially attractive for large families.
-Denago's official page currently lists:
+Denago's six-seat story now splits into the Rover XL6 and Rover XXL.
+This is where the brand starts to look especially attractive for large families.
+Current official pages list:

 - 5 kW/6.3 kW AC motor